Frequently Asked Questions

 What kind of payments do you accept?

-We accept all major credit cards including Visa, MasterCard and PayPal through our secure shopping cart.
+We accept all major credit cards including Visa, MasterCard , Amex , PayPal and PAY in 4 through our secure shopping cart.
 Money orders can be mailed in.
+We also accept Phone orders.

 Is your website secure?